Farhana Rashid is the founder and CEO of Bhumijo, a startup that focuses on building a healthy environment and a healthy city for healthy people.

 We haven’t received any other investments yet.
 However, as we are planning to scale up the projects, we are looking for investors and partners.

-As you mentioned, you are a graduate of BRAC’s UIC program and it was a game changer for Bhumijo, could you please tell us about your experience of UIC?
+As you mentioned, you are a graduate of BRAC’s UIC program and it was a game-changer for Bhumijo, could you please tell us about your experience of UIC?
 What has the program been like for you?
 And how has it helped you in building Bhumijo?

 I can give you a long answer but I would not.
 BRAC UIC had been a consequential experience for us.
 Before UIC, our business model was not solid.
 The program helped us to develop the business model and explore ideas around building multiple revenue streams.
-We could also launch our first pilot toilet during the program with funding and other supports we received from the program.
+We could also launch our first pilot toilet during the program with funding and other support we received from the program.

 Each selected UIC team had a dedicated mentor who is an expert in the respective sector.
 Startups are fragile organizations.
 Mentorship helped us to think structurally about our business and build a solid operational model.